vanessaidenny/webapi-loan-contract/README.md

 ### Documentation

 - [X] Create an web api with contract and installment entities
-- [ ] API REST standard - create, list, edit, exclude
+- [ ] RESTful actions - get, post, put and delete - for contract entity
-- [ ] Cache data in memory - Implement InMemoryCache
+- [X] Cache data in memory - Implement InMemoryCache
 - [ ] Implement feature flags to enable or disable the cache
 - [X] Implement Swagger package
-- [ ] Adaptation of scenarios when the API is unreachable and/or returns data other than expected

 <a name="testing"></a>
 ### Testing